-- 1. Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - 2.
-Extremism is defined by the Government in the Prevent Strategy as:
+The process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

+2. Extremism is defined by the Government in the Prevent Strategy as:

 Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.